amazon-ion/ion-docs/_books/ion-1-1/src/modules/defining_modules.md

 # Defining modules

-A module is defined by four kinds of subclauses which, if present, always appear in the same order.
+A module is defined by two kinds of subclauses which, if present, always appear in the same order.

 1. `macros` - an exported list of macro definitions
 2. `symbols` - an exported list of text values